Household Hazardous Waste

 Household hazardous waste products should never be poured out on the ground, down the drain, or thrown out with regular household garbage.
 Improper disposal can contaminate groundwater and drinking water.
 These items should also not be placed in residential trash collection carts or placed at the curb for pickup.
 It can injure those who come into contact with the waste.

-Each year, the City of Georgetown collects approximately 75,000 pounds of household hazardous waste.
+In FY2023 the City of Georgetown collected approximately 94,854 pounds of household hazardous waste for proper disposal